 It also has several other important roles in the body including maintaining a healthy cardiovascular system and boosting brain function.

-With regard to flushing metabolites from the body, the layperson believes that niacin promotes the breakdown of fat.
+About flushing metabolites from the body, the layperson believes that niacin promotes the breakdown of fat.

 This isn’t true.
 While niacin is involved in the catabolism of dietary fat, remember that it only converts fat into energy but does not speed up your Basal Metabolic Rate (BMR).